seraogianluca/RoomBooking/docs/Implementation.md

 5. [JPA Entities](#5-jpa-Entities)
 6. [Example Code](#6-example-code)

 ## 1. Introduction
 In this document are described the highlights of the implementation starting from the description of the classes model, that include the integration of levelDB in the solution, discussed in [Feasibility Study on the use of a Key-Value Data Storage](./FeasibilityStudy.md), and the ER diagram of the relational database.
 Then, the use cases are described.
-For brevity, the admin part is not reported because constists only in insert data into relational database.
+For brevity, the admin part is not reported because consists only in insert data into relational database.

 ## 2. Main functionalities
 The solution is implemented as a monolithic multi-layer application with three layers.
 The interaction with the user is made through a Command Line Interface that let different kinds of user to perform different actions.
 The middleware consists of a Manager class that coordinates the operations between the two databases:

-The key-value database, as described in the [Feasibility Study on the use of a Key-Value Data Storage](./FeasibilityStudy.md), stores the user most frequently used informations like: list of the available rooms and list of the user booking.
+The key-value database, as described in the [Feasibility Study on the use of a Key-Value Data Storage](./FeasibilityStudy.md), stores the user most frequently used information like: list of the available rooms and list of the user booking.

-The relational database stores all the system informations like: users, bookings, rooms and buildings.
+The relational database stores all the system information like: users, bookings, rooms and buildings.
 The Java Persistence API is used for managing operations on MySQL.

 The read operations are made exclusively on LevelDB and the insert and update operations are made using both databases.